tismatis/AutoBackupFiles/README.md

 3. **Optional Arguments**: You can use the following optional arguments as the second argument:
     - `--force-special-chars`: Forces the use of special characters in the console output.
     - `--force-normal-chars`: Forces the use of normal characters in the console output.
+    - `--force-save-download-log`: Forces the saving in logs.txt of each line of the download status.

    Example:
     ```sh